-Spending a cozy winter afternoon with good friends in a village near Athens, Arahova… drinking hot filter coffee, talking next to the fireplace and baking the most amazing Christmas Cookies.
-This is what I call happiness.
+Happiness is to spend a winter afternoon with good friends in Arahova. drinking hot coffee, chatting beside the lit fireplace and baking the most delicious Christmas cookies.

 Being with friends is my favorite time and they always ask me to make or bake something for them (they complain I only do it for the blog) so I had the idea to bake something that smells like Christmas, something that is easy and tasty, something that we can bake altogether having fun (you should try this with your children or your friends-it works!).
 So I came up with the idea to make gingerbread cookies.

 Healthy as always, very nutritious and tasty, soft, chewy and they smell like heaven.
 They are super easy to make (10 minutes are super enough).
 You will only need one bowl, some quite simple ingredients, one oven and good company to share and to have fun with.
 Gluten-free (no flour) and refined sugar-free (but you will need coconut sugar and molasses) and quite delicious.

 This smell of spices like ginger and cinnamon are so irresistible.
 Is there a better cookie to accompany your coffee or tea?

 These chewy gingerbread cookies are also a very good idea as a healthy snack for your kids, at home or at school.
 The perfect healthy Christmas treat!

 So, I quit writing and start baking!